 Effects of nitrogen fixation on whole-plant responses to elevated CO2 were context dependent on nitrogen supply

 Inoculation with B. japonicum did not modify effects of elevated CO2 on Vcmax25, Jmax25, Jmax25:Vcmax25, or photosynthetic nitrogen-use efficiency.
-These null interactions indicate that additional nitrogen supplied through nitrogen fixation did not modify leaf photosynthetic responses to elevated CO2, providing another line of evidence suggesting that leaf photosynthetic responses to elevated CO2 were decoupled from nitrogen supply and determined through leaf nitrogen demand to build and maintain photosynthetic enzymes.
+These null interactions indicate that additional nitrogen supplied through nitrogen fixation did not modify leaf photosynthetic responses to elevated CO2, providing another line of evidence suggesting that leaf photosynthetic responses to elevated CO2 were decoupled from nitrogen supply and were instead determined through changes in leaf nitrogen demand to build and maintain photosynthetic enzymes.